RenDelaCruz/handscribe/README.md

 ### Learning

-To re-train the model based on new data points in `models/data/key_coordinates.csv`, run `make learn`
+To re-train the model based on new data points in `models/data/key_coordinates.csv`, run `make learn`.

 ### Model Summary

 The model summary of the current model is outlined below.
+The data points were normalized and flattened before being inputted into the sequential neural network.

 ```sh
 Model: "sequential"